supabase/edge-runtime/ext/ai/README.md

 ### Third party libs

 Originaly this backend was created to implicit integrate with [transformers.js](https://github.com/huggingface/transformers.js/).
 This way users can still consuming a high-level lib at same time they benefits of all Supabase's Model Execution Engine features, like model optimization and caching.
-For further information pleas check the [PR #436](https://github.com/supabase/edge-runtime/pull/436)
+For further information please check the [PR #436](https://github.com/supabase/edge-runtime/pull/436)

 > [!WARNING]
 > At this moment users need to explicit target `device: 'auto'` to enable the platform compatibility.